-a netting opinion advises that Automatic Early Termination applies to Party B for the Event of Default has a clear meaning (whether or not it is the meaning that is intended), whereas the same condition expressed in the plural does not have a clear meaning.
+a netting opinion advises that Automatic Early Termination applies to Party B for the Event of Default.

-English:
+has a clear meaning (whether or not it is the meaning that is intended), whereas the same condition expressed in the plural does not have a clear meaning.

-The "Automatic Early Termination" provision of Section 6(a) will only apply to Party A and to Party B if the laws of a jurisdiction other than the laws of the United States applies to this Master Agreement, the Credit Support Annex, or the collateral under the Credit Support Annex.
+English: The "Automatic Early Termination" provision of Section 6(a) will only apply to Party A and to Party B if the laws of a jurisdiction other than the laws of the United States applies to this Master Agreement, the Credit Support Annex, or the collateral under the Credit Support Annex.

-This is a rare form of Automatic Early Termination Schedule wording.
-It appears that the parties very much intended the laws of the United States8 to be the only relevant applicable laws, and it is likely that the wording reflects the identities and geographic locations of the two parties and their nexus only to the laws of the United States.
-They have, almost lazily in drafting, simply switched on "Automatic Early
+This is a rare form of wording for an Automatic Early Termination clause in an ISDA Schedule.
+It appears that the parties very much intended the laws of the United States to be the only relevant applicable laws, and it is likely that the wording reflects the identities and geographic locations of the two parties and their nexus only to the laws of the United States.
+They have, almost lazily in drafting, simply switched on "Automatic Early Termination" as a (commercially) defensive step in case it might be necessary to deal with insolvency laws outside of the United States.